Do I have to obtain employees' consent in order to collect their personal data?

 The processing of any personal data may impose obligations to the individuals the data is related to, the data subjects.
 Some jurisdictions only recognize processing personal data as lawful if the data subject has provided express consent.
 Other jurisdictions require a legal obligation to process the data, and may not require consent.
 The processing of HR personal data has raised questions and court decisions in a few countries, and interpretations may vary based on data privacy and labor law requirements.

 Singapore’s Personal Data Protection Act (PDPA) is generally based on the premise that an individual must give consent before personal data is processed.
-That said, employers can collect/use/disclose personal data without an individual’s consent when required under written laws or when employers are collecting “reasonable” personal data for the purpose of managing or terminating employment relationships.
+That said, employers can collect/use/disclose personal data without an individual’s consent when: required under written laws; when entering into an employment relationship or appointing the individual to an office; or, when employers are collecting “reasonable” personal data for the purpose of managing or terminating employment relationships.
 Examples of purposes that could fall within managing/terminating an employment relationship include:

 - paying employees by using an employee’s bank account details;

 - monitoring how employees use the company computer network;

 - using employee photographs for a staff directory;

 - managing employee benefits (e.g., training and educational subsidies).

 Employers must notify employees in advance of the purpose(s) of personal data collection/ use/disclosure, regardless of whether consent is required.
 There is no required form of notification, but employers must provide the contact information of an individual who can answer questions about the collection/use/disclosure of personal information (PDPA, Sec.
 20(5)(b)).
 Personal data protection policies, employment contracts, employee handbooks, or notices on the company intranet can meet the notification requirement.
 If the purpose changes, employees should be informed of the new reason for the personal data collection.